 If you hadn’t guessed it, this was a bad example of how to text an older woman you like.
 While he started off just fine, his texting lacked substance.

 He asked too many questions to a woman who was warm at first, and cold later on.
 Allowing her to talk about herself can only do so much.
 The man also has to make her want to continue the conversation.
+So always have some good topics to talk about over text!

 Let’s look at another example with better execution.